Oladcka/LadaLisa/README.md

 - 👋 Hi, I’m Lada)
 - 👀 I’m interested in business analysis
 - 🌱 I’m currently learning python, java, c++
-- 📫 How to reach me @lada_lisimenko
+- 📫 How to reach me @oladcka

 <!---
 LadaLisa/LadaLisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.